TheHybridProgrammer/HPDoctor/README.md

 ### Pills Reminder
 It has the option to change currently displayed pills by pressing one of the day buttons which are ordered according to the current day.
 This is done trough a Constraint Layout.
 Only the current quantities of the current day pills can be modified and once it hits 0 the checkbox gets checked and the pill name gets cut through.
-The data is store in a json file.
+The data is store in a json file.<br/>
 ![Pill Reminder Fragment](/README_resources/PillsReminder.png)

 To modify a pill you click it's name and to add a pill you press the + button, both opening a new activity.